Acquisition, Appraisal, and Accessioning

 Course Description

-Participants will be guided through the three archival functions of acquisition, appraisal, and accessioning.
+Participants will be guided through the three archival functions of acquisition, appraisal and accessioning.
 The acquisition process involves choosing appropriate materials to be housed at the archives and accepting them into custody.
 Accessioning is the official legal acceptance of those records.
-Once they have been accepted, they can be processed in the institution and only the most valuable records need to be kept – this is appraisal.
-This course will teach participants how to evaluate material for inclusion in archival collections and the practical steps required for acceptance of material.
+Once they have been accepted, they can be processed in the institution and only the most valuable records need to be kept– this is appraisal.
+This workshop will teach participants how to evaluate material for inclusion in archival collections and the practical steps required for acceptance of material.
 Topics covered will include requirements of policy and practice as well as options for a variety of archival scenarios.

 Learning Method